repoze/repoze.squeeze/README.txt

   @url_prefix: Path segment or full base URL that will be used to serve the cache directory as static files.

+  @threshold: Floating-point parameter that controls the merge to apperances threshold.
+This parameter can normally be left at the default (0.5).

 Remember to configure a WSGI application to serve the squeezed resources!